 Artificial intelligence, evolutionary computation and machine learning

-Victoria University is leading this exciting field of future-defining research.
+Victoria University of Wellington is leading this exciting field of future-defining research.

 Our researchers are internationally respected, many of them partnering with companies such as Google, Microsoft, Huawei and IBM, as well as with other universities, including the University of Oxford in the United Kingdom and Carnegie Mellon University in the United States.